Kozea/CairoSVG/documentation.md

 they're not supported anymore.

 CairoSVG and its dependencies may require additional tools during the
-installation: a compiler, Python headers, Cairo, lxml and FFI headers.
+installation: a compiler, Python headers, Cairo, and FFI headers.
 These tools have different names depending on the OS you are using, but:

-- on Windows, you'll have to install Visual C++ compiler for Python, Cairo and lxml;
+- on Windows, you'll have to install Visual C++ compiler for Python and Cairo;
-- on macOS, you'll have to install `cairo`, `libxml2` and `libffi` (with [Homebrew](https://brew.sh/) for example);
+- on macOS, you'll have to install `cairo` and `libffi` (with [Homebrew](https://brew.sh/) for example);
-- on Linux, you'll have to install the `cairo`, `python3-lxml`, `python3-dev` and `libffi-dev` packages (names may vary for your distribution).
+- on Linux, you'll have to install the `cairo`, `python3-dev` and `libffi-dev` packages (names may vary for your distribution).

 If you don't know how to install these tools, you can follow the simple steps of